Feeling Invisible After 40? How Women Can Overcome Being Overlooked and Reclaim Their Power

 Common signs include:

-• Muscle tension and aches: Persistent stress can cause pain in the shoulders, neck, and back as you suppress frustration or sadness.
+Muscle tension and aches: Shoulders, neck, and back pain often flare as you hold in frustration or sadness.

-Noticing these physical signs can be your first step toward reclaiming your well-being.
+Recognizing these physical signs can be the first step to reclaiming your well-being.

-If you recognize these patterns, remember there are empowering ways to put yourself back at the center of your own story.
+If you see yourself in any of these patterns, know that there are ways to reset and put yourself back at the center of your own story.

 Feeling Invisible in Relationships: Breaking Through the Silent Walls